MaterializeInc/materialize/doc/developer/design/20240625_source_versioning__table_from_sources.md

 These will be updated to include the same mappings for `CREATE TABLE ..
 FROM SOURCE` table objects to the external `schema` and `table` they are linked to.

+Additionally, an `mz_internal.mz_kafka_source_tables` will be added to map a Kafka topic to each `CREATE TABLE ..
+FROM SOURCE` object that links to a Kafka source.

 #### [mz_internal.mz_source_statistics](https://materialize.com/docs/sql/system-catalog/mz_internal/#mz_source_statistics)

-This table does not require any changes to its schema.
-However it is important to highlight that since multiple tables will be able to ingest from the same upstream external reference, the values reported in the following fields will be representative of the total number of records output to all tables rather than the number of rows ingested from the external references of the upstream system:

--   updates_staged
--   updates_committed
--   records_indexed
--   bytes_indexed
--   snapshot_records_known
--   snapshot_records_staged
+This table does not require any changes to its schema. `CREATE TABLE ..
+FROM SOURCE` objects will include the same set of information in this table that subsources do.

 #### [mz_internal.mz_source_statuses](https://materialize.com/docs/sql/system-catalog/mz_internal/#mz_source_statuses)

-Similar to the change to `mz_catalog.mz_sources`, The `"table"` variant will be added to the `type` column and all `CREATE TABLE ..
+The `"table"` variant will be added to the `type` column and all `CREATE TABLE ..
 FROM SOURCE` statements will report a status in this table with the same semantics as existing subsources.

+It may make sense to remove the `type` column to attempt to normalize this information across the catalog, but this will require refactoring the Console too so will be done outside the scope of this project.

 #### [mz_internal.mz_source_status_history](https://materialize.com/docs/sql/system-catalog/mz_internal/#mz_source_status_history)